House of the Dragon: The Houses power battle explainedAug 19 | 2 min read

 Eli Roth’s History of Horror season 2: When does it start?
 What scary films will it explore?
 How to watch AMC’s documentary series

-Eli Roth on the significant horror films in his life, the five horror films everyone must see and the new season of History Horror, which you can watch exclusively in the UK on AMC.
+Eli Roth on the significant horror films in his life, the five horror films everyone must see and the new season of History of Horror, which you can watch exclusively in the UK on AMC.

 Eli Roth’s History of Horror, the gripping documentary series about landmark scary movies and cult classics, returns in November for season 2 on AMC.